alichtman/shallow-backup/README.md

   -destroy_backup         Removes the backup directory and its content.
   -help, -h, --help       Show this message and exit.
 ```

-NOTE: `shallow-backup` works best when it's populating an empty directory.

 #### Example Commands
 ---